How to interact with the data in VR

 “paint mode”

-to activate the paint mode where the user can modify/create a mask
+Activate the paint mode where the user can modify or

 “exit paint mode”